top of page

 Consulting Others

 User interviews are a fundamental method in interaction design, offering valuable insights into users' needs, behaviors, and experiences.
-I conducted user interviews to further clarify their experiences with isolation and gather feedback on my initial prototyping.
+The interviews served as an opportunity to delve deeper into individuals’ experiences with isolation pertaining to the specific problem statement identified earlier.

 Interview-Context (1).jpg